 Currently all Title I schools within the Reynoldsburg City School District operate under a schoolwide program.
-Students in grades K-5 take the MAP benchmarking assessment once in the early Fall, once in December/January, and once in the Spring.
-The MAP benchmarking assessment provides benchmark data to teachers throughout the year, as well as student growth data in the winter and spring.
+Students in grades K-4 take the i-Ready Diagnostic assessment once in the early Fall, once in December, and once in the Spring.
+The i-Ready Diagnostic assessment provides benchmark data to teachers throughout the year, as well as student growth data in the winter and spring.
 This data assists each building in providing targeted instruction and intervention to ensure that all students are provided the opportunity to be successful and demonstrate proficiency on Ohio's Learning Standards.